Q. What are your fees and what do I apply for?

 Q. What if I'm not good with technology and computers?

 A. We have a multitude of solutions and experience in helping our clients who are not tech savvy or don’t have easy access to the right equipment.

 Q. I have criminal convictions.
 What are my chances of success?

-For further information you may also like to go to my Morunga Migration Facebook pages which have a variety of videos and posts I made especially for fellow New Zealanders to understand the basics of how migration works for us in Australia.
+For further information you ca go to both my Morunga Migration Facebook pages (one is private and one is public) which have a variety of videos and posts I made especially for fellow New Zealanders to understand the basics of how migration works for us in Australia.